Ph.D. — Columbia University, 1998 (with distinction)

 M.A. — Columbia University, 1993

 B.A. — SUNY Empire State, 1992

 Interests and Research

-Mae M. Ngai, Professor of History and Lung Family Professor of Asian American Studies, is a U.S. legal and political historian interested in questions of immigration, citizenship, and nationalism.
-She is the author of the award-winning Impossible Subjects: Illegal Aliens and the Making of Modern America (2004) and The Lucky Ones: One Family and the Extraordinary Invention of Chinese America (2010).
-Ngai has written on immigration history and policy for the Washington Post, New York Times, Los Angeles Times, the Nation, and the Boston Review.
+Mae M. Ngai is Lung Family Professor of Asian American Studies and Professor of History, and Co-Director of the Center for the Study of Ethnicity and Race.
+She is a U.S. legal and political historian interested in the histories of immigration, citizenship, nationalism, and the Chinese diaspora.
+She is author of the award winning Impossible Subjects: Illegal Aliens and the Making of Modern America (2004); The Lucky Ones: One Family and the Extraordinary Invention of Chinese America (2010); and The Chinese Question: The Gold Rushes and Global Politics (2021).
+Ngai has written on immigration history and policy for the Washington Post, New York Times, Los Angeles Times, the Atlantic, the Nation, and Dissent.
 Before becoming a historian she was a labor-union organizer and educator in New York City, working for District 65-UAW and the Consortium for Worker Education.
-She is now working on The Chinese Question (under contract with WW Norton), a study of Chinese gold miners and racial politics in nineteenth-century California, the Australian colony of Victoria, and the South African Transvaal.
+She is now writing Nation of Immigrants: A Short History of an Idea (under contract with Princeton University Press).

 - Immigrants in American History and Life (lecture)

 - Colonization/Decolonization (undergraduate seminar)

 - Transnational Migration and Citizenship (graduate/undergraduate seminar)

 - Lawrence Stone Lectures, Princeton University (2018)